-“Did she say anything about Dad?”
+“She say anything about Pop?”
 Cody asked.

-“You were there sure as I was,” his grandmother said.
+“You were there sure as I was.”

 “I know.
 I just wondered if, like, she might’ve said something while I was in the bathroom.”

 A black cloud hovered over the road.
-She turned on the windshield wipers as raindrops splattered against the windshield.
+She turned on the wipers as raindrops splattered against the windshield.

 They were heading toward the intersection right before the turn-off onto their street.
 He felt a knot in his stomach and it seemed like if he didn’t get the words out at that moment he would never say them.
 The food had made him bolder.

-His grandmother took a deep breath and put the truck in reverse until they had backed up to the crosswalk and the red light she had run.
+Granny sighed and put the truck in reverse until they had backed up to the crosswalk and the red light she had run.